JonLatane/jonline/README.md

 #### Deploying your image
 Make sure to update `kubernetes.yaml` and the `Makefile` to point at your docker registry.
 As with the local build, you can simply `make create_deployment` to launch your forked Jonline.

-## Scaling via Federation

-I (Jon 😊👋) run the Jonline server at https://jonline.io, but